kjhallam/12_employee_tracker/README.md

 ## 📓 USAGE

-In the terminal run node index.js for a series of questions regarding the employeees.
+In the terminal run node index.js for a series of questions regarding the employees.

 ---